ephimoff/install_dotfiles/README.md

 ### `.brew`

-Updates Homebrew and installs some packages
+Updates Homebrew and installs some packages.
+Comment it out the ones you don't want

 ### `.cask`

-Installs casks

-### `.additional_apps`

-This is completely optional.
-Comment it out if you don't want it.
-Just a list of apps that I usually install
+Installs casks.
+Comment it out the ones you don't want.

 ### `.mas`